Registration and Enrollment

-Students can withdraw between the fourth and eighth weeks of the semester (between the fourth and eighth class meetings for cycle courses) and receive a grade of W. The W grade is not included in the computation of the cumulative GPA, but it may affect financial aid eligibility.
+Students can withdraw from a course from the end of the add/drop period (second week of the term or second class meeting for cycle courses) through the week before finals to receive a grade of W. The W grade is not included in the computation of the cumulative GPA, but it may affect financial aid eligibility.

-The type of withdrawal grade assigned will be determined by the date of withdrawal and is outlined in the table schedule below.
 The withdrawal (W) grade will be assigned to students who officially withdraw from a class according to this schedule.
-The withdrawal failing (WF) grade may be assigned if the student is failing the course or stopped attending class without officially withdrawing.
-The W grade is not included in the computation of the GPA, but it may affect eligibility for financial aid.
-The WF is a failing grade; it is included in the computation of the GPA and may affect eligibility for financial aid.
+The unofficial withdrawal (UW) grade may be assigned if a student has stopped attending class without officially withdrawing.
+The W and UW grades are not included in the computation of the GPA, but may affect eligibility for financial aid.

 The Department of Nursing has additional rules governing course withdrawals.
 For more information, read about them in the catalog's School of Health Professions, Nursing section.